-Ubuntu is one of my favorite Linux distro, but I love windows 10 as well.
-I was using one of my windows machines as my main operating system, as I also needed Ubuntu, I used to virtualize Ubuntu on a VMware workstation.
+Ubuntu is one of my favorite Linux distros, but I love windows 10 as well.
+I used one of my windows machines as my main operating system, as I also needed Ubuntu.
+I used to virtualize Ubuntu on a VMware workstation.

 For those who don’t know what GNS3 is, GNS3 is a network simulation software that lets you create the virtual network and topologies.
-Since I am a network engineer, I do use a lot of POC labs, before I deploy them in production and GNS3 works best for that.
+Since I am a network engineer, I use many POC labs before I deploy them in production and GNS3 works best for that.

 how am I using GNS3 on my Ubuntu as a remote server?
 I covered that article here.

 Anyways, I decided to make a switch, in the beginning, I thought let me format the whole system and start using my machine as an Ubuntu workstation.
 Since I also love windows and I had a lot of files on my windows box, I didn’t want to give up on the windows machines either.
 Hence, I decided to use Ubuntu and windows together, what are the options did I have?

 The first option was to try installing Ubuntu on my machine and virtualize windows 10 as KVM in it, which worked fine on my previous project.
 But what if I want to perform some heavier task?
 Which can only be achieved on a windows physical host than a guest VM.
 That’s when I needed to think about the dual boot windows 10 and ubuntu, meaning install the Ubuntu along with side windows on the same machine.

 Can I dual boot Windows 10 and Ubuntu?

 I decided to perform a dual boot of Ubuntu alongside Windows 10, that way I can start using Ubuntu as my main computer and switch to windows when needed.
 I can also have windows 10 in KVM, just so if I need to access the VPN or perform some tasks on windows 10.